briblanch/lightman/README.md

 ## Docs
 ### Lightman
 #### `Modes`
 - `CONFIG` - Lightman is waiting to be told what song to listen for.
 Listens for a three note riff corresponding to a `Song`s `hook` property.
-After 3 notes are hit and a song is not recognized, the `configNote` must be hit again to attempt to recognized a `Song`'s hook.
+   After 3 notes are hit and a song is not recognized, the `configNote` must be hit again to do attempt another recognition attempt.
 - `SONG` - Lightman is currently tracking progress through a song.

-**Note**: Lightman is lauched in `CONFIG` mode
+**Note**: Lightman is launched in `CONFIG` mode

 #### `notes`
 ```js